huynguy-db/arcion-docs/content/docs/source-setup/SQLServer/realtime-replication/arcion-cdc-agent.md

 ### `auxiliary-object-prefix`
 The prefix to use for the name of each view.

-For example, the following connection configuration for SQL Server uses the preceeding parameters to set the view properties:
+For example, the following connection configuration for SQL Server uses the preceding parameters to set the view properties:

 ```YAML
 type: SQLSERVER